paypur/RP2040_USBHID_Ambient-Light-Sensor/README.md

-# RP2040 ALS USB HID Sensor
+# RP2040 USB HID Ambient Light Sensor

 Plug-and-Play USB HID Ambient Light Sensor (ALS) for the Raspberry Pi RP2040 microcontroller using the TinyUSB library.
-You can use this sensor with [Cight](https://github.com/FedeDP/Clight) to automatically control the brightness of your DDC-compliant monitor in Linux (Practially all DisplayPort and HDMI Monitors).
+You can use this sensor with [Clight](https://github.com/FedeDP/Clight) to automatically control the brightness of your DDC-compliant monitor in Linux (Practially all DisplayPort and HDMI Monitors).

 Being an HID sensor, it is automatically detected by Windows, Linux and MacOS.
 A simple user-space application or script should be able to extend the automatic brightness functionality to other operating systems, but as of now I'm unsure if such projects exist.